 Process & Schedule

-Identifying, planning and constructing an alternative route at Last Chance Grade is a complex and lengthy process.
-Along with securing stakeholder and community agreement along the way, Caltrans will need to conduct a variety of studies and analyses to support decision making throughout the process.
+Identifying, planning, and constructing an alternative route at Last Chance Grade is a complex and lengthy process.
+Caltrans will need to conduct a variety of studies and analyses to support decision making throughout the process and secure stakeholder and community agreement along the way.

-Here’s a potential timeline that shows the sequence and timing of key project milestones.
-In the event of a large scale roadway failure at Last Chance Grade the project will become an “emergency project” with an accelerated schedule.
-The project phases including design, environmental documents, and construction will overlap in order to complete the project and have the road open to the public in 2-8 years.
+Below is a potential timeline that shows the sequence and timing of key project milestones.
+Note, however, that in the event of a large scale roadway failure at Last Chance Grade an “emergency project” would be initiated, with an accelerated schedule.
+In this scenario, Caltrans would (1) open a route to one-lane traffic as soon as possible during construction and (2) determine the scope of the emergency repair work quickly, based on the scale of the damage.
+All project phases including design, environmental documents, and construction would overlap on an emergency project.

 - Community workshops (Jan)